-The Mission of the undergraduate Athletic Training Education Program (ATEP) at Troy University is to provide quality didactic and clinical experiences to entry-level athletic training students through the development and utilization of interactive instructional methods and exposure to a variety of clinical education experiences and allied health professionals.
+The mission of the undergraduate Athletic Training Education Program (ATEP) at Troy University is to provide quality didactic and clinical experiences to entry-level athletic training students through the development and utilization of interactive instructional methods and exposure to a variety of clinical education experiences and allied health professionals.

 In 1989, funding for the preliminary development of an ATEP at Troy University was obtained through Alabama Sports Medicine and in-kind gifts.
-Athletic Training is currently recognized as a major leading to the Bachelor of Science Degree within the College of Health and Human Services.
-The ATEP was accredited by the Commission on Accreditation of Allied Health Program (CAAHEP) in April of 1998 and re-accredited by the Commission on Accreditation of Allied Health Program in April 2004
+The Athletic Training Education Program leads to a Bachelor of Science degree within the College of Health and Human Services.
+The Athletic Training Education Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 2201 Double Creek Drive, Suite 5006, Round Rock, TX 78664. www.caate.net.

-Bachelor of Science in Athletic Training
+Bachelor of Science in Athletic Training Education

-The Bachelor of Science in Athletic Training consists of two components: (1) the Pre-Athletic Training Education Program Major and (2) the Athletic Training Education Major (first, second and third year).
-All students must complete the course of study for the Pre-Athletic Training Education Program major and the Athletic Training Education Program major as described in the University Bulletin.
-The Pre-Athletic Training Education Program must be completed and approved by the ATEP Director before a student is eligible for admission to the Athletic Training Education Program.
-All students must make formal application to the Pre-Athletic Training Education Program and meet all admission requirements.
-Completion of the Pre-Athletic Training Program does not guarantee acceptance into the Athletic Training Education Program.
+The Bachelor of Science in Athletic Training Education consists of two components: (1) pre-athletic training education courses and (2) Athletic Training Education Program courses (first, second and third year).
+All students must complete the courses for pre-athletic training education and the Athletic Training Education Program as described in the University catalog.
+The pre-athletic training education courses must be completed and approved by the ATEP Director before a student is eligible for admission to the Athletic Training Education Program.
+All students must make formal application to the Athletic Training Education Program and meet all admission requirements.
+Completion of pre-athletic training education courses does not guarantee admission into the Athletic Training Education Program.
 Consult with the Program Director of Athletic Training Education Program.